SSQ/Coursera-UW-Machine-Learning-Regression/README.md

 # Coursera UW Machine Learning: Regression

-Course can be found [here](https://www.coursera.org/learn/ml-regression)
+Course can be found in [Coursera](https://www.coursera.org/learn/ml-regression)

-Notebook for quick search can be found [here](https://ssq.github.io/2017/08/19/Coursera%20UW%20Machine%20Learning%20Specialization%20Notebook/)
+Quiz answers for quick search can be found in my blog [SSQ](https://ssq.github.io/2017/08/19/Coursera%20UW%20Machine%20Learning%20Specialization%20Notebook/)

 - Week 1: Simple Linear Regression:
     - Describe the input (features) and output (real-valued predictions) of a regression model